About MHLAC Intake

 Give a brief description of the nature of the issue about which you are seeking information or advice.

-Provide your name, address, telephone numbers, and, if you are contacting us about someone other than yourself, the name of that person and your relationship to him or her.
+Provide your name, address, telephone numbers, and, if you are contacting us about someone other than yourself, the name of that person and your relationship to them.

 Due to high demand and limited resources, we can only respond to requests for help with certain legal matters.
 See below for our current case priorities.
 An Intake Advocate will contact callers on a first come first served basis.
 A phone interview will be conducted by an intake advocate at that time.
 Please note that we only provide assistance for problems or issues that pertain to Massachusetts.
 We cannot provide assistance to anonymous callers.

 MHLAC provides information, pro se advice, materials and referrals.
 There are no income guidelines for advice only.
 Direct representation of persons with mental illness is offered on a limited basis.
-MHLAC provides representation for indigent clients only in civil matters only.
+MHLAC provides representation for indigent clients in civil matters only.
 Mental health of the client must be a primary factor in the current legal matter or relevant to the legal issue.
 Illness may be perceived and can be undiagnosed.